The writer researches the local history of her home town, which has strong links with the woman who popularised Mother's Day in the UK

 Legend has it that the cake was named for Lambert Simnel, a pretender to the throne of England who was pardoned for his crimes and then worked in the kitchens of Henry VII of England circa 1500 C.E.

-Mother's Day Dates in the United Kingdom
+Dates on Which Mother’s Day Falls in the United Kingdom

 - Sunday 14th March 2021